pilsprog/micro-emacs-pp-script/episode1.md

 computer.

                       CARL
-          Stop looking at my computer screen,
+          Stop looking at my screen, Adam,
-          Adam.
+          ok.

                       ADAM
-          I am not looking at your computer screen.
+          I am not looking at your screen,
+          Carl.

                       CARL
-          Look, I can see you looking at my computer screen, don't deny it, ok,
-          this is very important..
+          Look, I can see you looking at my screen, don't deny it, ok, this is very important... ok.

-CARL and ADAM interrupts each other, ADAM is annoyed that he isn't getting any work done.

                       ADAM
           I am just trying to work here, I am
-          _not_ looking at your computer
+          _not_ looking at your screen, It
-          screen, It just so happens to be in my field of view...
+          just so happens to be in my field of view.

                       CARL
-          I just don't like it when people look at my code, ok, this is very sensitive work I am doing here...
+          I just don't like it when people look at my code, ok, this is very sensitive work.
+Zygomatic
+          endomorphisms are really hard to
+          reason about, and plug-ins are only
+          co-applicative functors and not
+          full-fledged co-monads ...

+                (Adam interrupts)

                       ADAM
-          I don't care about your dumb plug in CARL, I just need to get this done by tomorrow.
+          Carl, Carl, Carl!
+I don't care
+          about your stupid plug-in.
+I just
+          need to get this done by tomorrow.

                       CARL
           WoW WOW wOw wow.
 When this plug-in is done it is going to blow your mind, ok.
 It's going to be
-          inception _all_ over again...
+          inception _all_ over again.

                       ADAM
                 (angry)
           The plug-in interface isn't even
-          done yet carl!
+          done yet, Carl!

                       CARL
           Blow.... your mind... ok.

-                      ADAM
-                (angry, louder)
-          Nobody even knows what this pile of shit you have been working on all this time is supposed to do carl.

-                      CARL
+                (Small silence)
           You wouldn't understand.

-                      ADAM
-                (ADAM is still a bit pissed)
-          No..
-No..
-Tell me, what is it that you have been wasting
-          everybodystime all year doing.

-                      CARL
-          Well...
-Ok, then...
-Its actually
-          quite web 2.0, you know...
-Its this thing to share small messages and
-          pictures with each other, and
-          remind them of birthdays and stuff
-          like that.

-                      ADAM
-          So its facebook.

-                      CARL
-          No, no, no, its all inside
-          micro-emacs and you can share...

-                      ADAM
-          So it's facebook for the text
-          editor?

-                (Short silence)

-                      CARL
-          I bet Marc Zuckerberg didn't have
-          to take this kind of assholery...

 ```